 Tackling the environmental impact of disposable nappies

-The current disposable nappy landfill problem is alarming: more than 3.5 billion soiled nappies, or close to 1.1 million tonnes per year.
+The current disposable nappy landfill problem is alarming: an estimated more than 3.5 billion soiled nappies, or close to 1.1 million tonnes per year.
 Adult incontinence (40 000 tonnes) and female hygiene products (1.3 million) add considerably to the problem.
 Little wonder, it is estimated that AHP products account for the 4th largest recyclable contributor by volume to landfill space worldwide.

 The impact on the environment is devastating: increasing the collective aggregate of greenhouse gas emissions which in turn impact on climate change.
 Further downstream environmental harm is worth noting: possible ground water contamination and probable harm to human, bird and animal life.

 Landfills pollute the local environment as harmful methane gases generated by decomposing organic waste are released into the atmosphere.
 Methane gas (greenhouse gas) can be more harmful than carbon dioxide which is harmful to all inhabitants in the close proximity of the landfill.
 Treating the landfills helps but South Africa has seen a proliferation of illegal landfills resulting in untreated ground works which will certainly affect soil, ground water in the area, humans, plants and the environment due to air pollution due to methane gasses.
 The situation is often worse in rural areas where the nappies are disposed in rivers and open areas.
 This indiscriminate dumping is made worse by the lack of service delivery in rural and township areas.